45 years or older? Colon cancer screening should be your next goal.1

-If you’re 45 years or older—at average risk for colon cancer—you need to screen now.
-Even if you don’t have symptoms.1-3 Colon cancer is the third most commonly occurring cancer in both men and women.3
+If you’re at average risk for colon cancer—you need to screen now.
+Even if you don’t have symptoms.2,3

-If you’re 45 years or older—at average risk for colon cancer—you need to screen now.
-Even if you don’t have symptoms.1-3 Colon cancer is the third most commonly occurring cancer in both men and women.3
+If you’re at average risk for colon cancer—you need to screen now.
+Even if you don’t have symptoms.2,3

 Statistically, Black Americans are more likely to develop colon cancer than any other group.
-And both Black and Hispanic Americans are more likely to be diagnosed with colon cancer at later stages.
+And American Indians, Alaska Natives, Black and Hispanic Americans are more likely to be diagnosed with colon cancer at later stages.
 This is partly due to differences in access to screening and healthcare.5

-The risk of colon cancer increases with age
+The risk of colon cancer increases with age.6

 Even if you’ve already been tested, be sure to screen in the future.
-Fact is, screening regularly may increase the potential for finding and treating colon cancer.7
+Fact is, screening regularly may increase the potential for finding and treating colon cancer.1

 • A personal history of colon cancer or certain types of polyps